christocracy/cordova-plugin-background-geolocation/README.md

     // BackgroundGeoLocation is highly configurable.
     bgGeo.configure(callbackFn, failureFn, {
-        url: 'http://only.for.android.com/update_location.json', // <-- only required for Android; ios allows javascript callbacks for your http
+        url: 'http://only.for.android.com/update_location.json', // <-- Android ONLY:  your server url to send locations to
-        params: {                                               // HTTP POST params sent to your server when persisting locations.
+        params: {                                               //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
             auth_token: 'user_secret_auth_token',
             foo: 'bar'
+        },
+        headers: {                                              // <-- Android ONLY:  Optional HTTP headers sent to your configured #url when persisting locations
+            "X-Foo": "BAR"
         },
         desiredAccuracy: 10,
         stationaryRadius: 20,